paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Jan 20, 2026 - Juggling many things
+I'm maxed out my pro session with Claude, refining the Image Synthesizer.
+Then decided to branch out and have it help me configure Reaktor6 instead of rebuilding a synth interface in a browser.
+We're going to connect my Image Music Processor to Reaktor, and then development will focus on the Image processing part.
+Meanwhile, since I maxed out Claude, I got Gemini to help me write some python scripts for Blender which diced up some models I've made in a very quick and automated way.
+I'm 3d printing each of those now.
+Meanwhile, also, Gemini helped me troubleshoot my Ubuntu server and figure out why the hard drive is working so hard.We succeeded in identify root cause and removing about 50 GB of bullshit.
+Yeah, I'm kind of sold on LLMs ATM.

+## Jan 17, 2026 - Refinement
+Refining my image synthesizer.

 ## Jan 16, 2026 - Vibe Coding?
 Found out what I'm doing is called "Vibe coding", working with Claude.
 Interesting how close it feels to being a Product Owner or BSA and working with a developer.
 We started working on an Image Synthesizer.
 The halftones that I used to make 3D relief prints reminded me of a waveform when you look at them sideways.
 So I wondered what it would be like to try and play them.
 We'll see how far I get with this one.
 Almost finished printing all of the "realistic" 3D model failures.
 If there are no failures in Art, then Claude gets a pass and we celebrate all creations.